GoogleCloudDataproc/initialization-actions/dask/README.md

 optional component, you can select the `dask` environment as your kernel.

 You can also `ssh` into the cluster and execute Dask jobs from Python files.
-`dask-python` is a symlink that points to the Python installation in your Dask environment on the cluster.
 To run jobs, you can either `scp` a file onto your cluster or use `gsutil` on the cluster to download the Python file.

-`gcloud compute ssh <cluster-name> --command="gsutil cp gs://path/to/file.py .; dask-python file.py`
+`gcloud compute ssh <cluster-name> --command="gsutil cp gs://path/to/file.py .; python file.py`

 ### Supported metadata parameters

 This initialization action supports the following `metadata` fields:
 - `dask-runtime=yarn|standalone`: Dask runtime.
 Default is `yarn`.
 - `dask-worker-on-master`: Treat Dask master node as an additional worker.
 Default is `true`.
-- `CONDA_PACKAGES=package1=version1 package2`: packages to install into the Conda Dask environment.
-- `CONDA_CHANNELS=channel1 channel2`: channels to install packages from.